 As a catering group mainly engages in operation of Japanese style fast casual restaurants, the Group has always given top priority to the interests of our consumers.
 To ensure continuous improvement of the quality of products and services, we regularly conduct internal and external market surveys to interact with consumers to deepen our understating of market demands, so as to gain market insights.
 We update our stores menu twice a year to timely give consumers fresh products and innovative ideas.
 Our customer service hotline is able to send the feedback to the management immediately and the same could be handled promptly.
 The Group launches promotion events at regular intervals to give back to our consumers.
-In the beginning of 2016, the Group introduced the "Zhangbei Smart Store System" (掌貝智能店舖系統) and established a customer relationship management system, while in 2019, in order to enhance the store member experience, the Group formally set up the Ajisen Membership Task Force and officially launched the brand new Ajisen membership level rights, which further enhanced the communication and interaction with customers, so as to achieve accurate marketing while better satisfying customers' demands, serving customers and improving the Group's competitiveness in the market.
+In 2019, the Group set up the Ajisen Membership Task Force, which further enhanced the communication and interaction with customers, so as to achieve accurate marketing while better satisfying customers' demands, serving customers and improving the Group's competitiveness in the market.